g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 To address this security concern, the `shared_preferences_secure` package encrypts the data stored in shared preferences using strong encryption algorithms.
 This means that even if an attacker gains access to the device, they cannot decrypt and read the stored data without the encryption key.

-Here's an example of how you might use the `shared_preferences_secure` package to store and retrieve sensitive data securely:
+Here's an example of how you can use the `shared_preferences_secure` package to store and retrieve sensitive data securely:

 ```dart
 import 'package:flutter/material.dart';